Chimney Sweep Costs

 Building Regulations & Planning Permission for Chimney Sweeping

-There are no particular requirements when it comes to a chimney sweep.
-However, if the contractor is carrying out any installation, inspection, or maintenance work on your gas fire, they will need to be on the Gas Safe Register.
+There aren't any building regulations or planning permissions that relate directly to chimney sweeping.
+However, if the contractor is carrying out any work on your gas fire at the same time, they will need to be registered with the Gas Safe Register.

 Types of Chimney